anoushkrit/open-knowledge/Deep-Learning.md

 For understanding Deep Learning, individuals need to understand the essence of data and how data works.
 Here, we need the data to work for us.

+Deep Learning eliminates the job of Feature Extraction which was involved earlier with the

 ### Blogs